edgeworx/docs/content/en/docs/cloud/portal/deploy-a-custom-app.md

 ---
-title: Deploy a custom app
+title: "Deploy a custom app"
-date: 2020-10-06T08:49:31+00:00
-draft: false
 weight: 300
 ---

-# Deploy a Custom Application

 ## Prerequisites

 To deploy your custom app, you will need an Darcy Cloud account with at least one node accessible and `ONLINE`.
-You will need a basic understanding of [how to structure app YAML](../applications-doc/app-doc-yaml.md) for Darcy Cloud
+You will need a basic understanding of [how to structure app YAML](../applications-doc/app-doc-yaml.md) for Darcy Cloud.

 ## Deploy a Custom Application via Darcy Cloud